rothgar/justingarrison.com/content/blog/2025-03-09-getting-started-with-self-hosting.md

 The reason I say to start with storage is it's critical for applications later and it's the easiest to calculate money saved over time.
 It also comes in really handy to increase your speed to data and access to data during network outages.

+But it's usually not the _only_ storage you need.
+I have a lot of local storage but I still end up paying for multiple cloud storage services.
+But that's not because I don't have enough storage locally, but rather those services require I use their storage (e.g. gmail).

+Over time I plan to replace some of those services that have more flexible storage options, but I don't suspect I'll every be completely free from some amount of cloud storage.

 ### Appliance